dedego/sstate/README.md

 ---
 ## API

-You can create a new store with a initial state, by passing a state object into the constructor.
+You can create a new store with a initial state, by passing a state object into the constructor as the first argument.
-The second argument is an object with action definitions like the example below.
+If you like to setup predefined actions, you can pass this as the second arguments when creating your store.

 ```javascript
 const CarStore = new Sstate({